SimHoZebs/personal-site/content/blogs/How Did I Get Here.md

 I [tried to learn programming in the past](https://youtu.be/wIrc13w1sMY?list=PLgeX8ilKjqWMtTOPXkB09YX2mL9mex4Kh), but I never had the motivation to dedicate enough time.
 I was mostly busy playing games, but I was also confident I'd pursue mechanical engineering (it never occurred to me that programming skills were necessary).
 By the time I was in high school, I was too busy focusing my energy on studying for college entrance exams and building an attractive biology-related portfolio.

-Funnily enough, university admission was what freed me to learn Python.
+Funnily enough, university admission was what freed me enough to learn Python.
 I decided to self-study the language before my first semester started to prepare for the programming course I had to take in my freshman year.
 I purchased a Zero-to-Hero course on Udemy, never imagining that I would wake up **every day purely excited to learn it.**

 I put a pause on programming once my freshman year started and went back to being fascinated by Biology.
 I always saw it as a study of reverse engineering extremely complicated machines, and that was more apparent than ever before.
 I joined a club and participated in group research projects, which were some of the most fun activities throughout the semester.
 There was some disparity between my interests and others; I was the only one who cared about making meat without cows, while most were focused on medical/pharmaceutical/cosmetic purposes of stem cell research.
 Regardless, I still enjoyed Biology.
 Nothing was more meaningful than contributing to humanity's prosperity.